AlejandraValdivia/meow-matchmaker-app/README.md

 ## User Stories

 - The users can sign up and log in, so they can access the app's features.
-- As an admin, the user can manage cat listings, so they can add, update, or remove cats from the database.
+- As an admin, the user can browse cat listings, so they can apply to adopt, foster,volunteer or rent a cat they find.
-- View available cats, so they can decide which one to adopt or foster or volunteer at our facilities.
+- As an admin, the user can delete posts, so they can remove unwanted content.
 - Join the fan club, so they can post and share content about cats.
-- Comment on posts, so they can interact with other users.
+- As an admin, the user can delete comments, so they can remove unwanted content.
-- Delete posts, manage content.
+- Make friends with other users, so they can connect with fellow cat lovers.
-- Make friends with other users, so they can connect with fellow cat lovers. 🥰😻
+- Contact the shelter with any questions or concerns. 🥰😻

 ## Technologies Used